-Mercury Mountaineer owners have reported 19 problems related to overdrive light on (under the power train category).
+Mercury Mountaineer owners have reported 20 problems related to overdrive light on (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Mercury Mountaineer based on all problems reported for the Mountaineer.

 While driving my vehicle the o/d light starts flashing very fast.
 I can hear the vehicle revving as I am pressing on the gas.
 All of a sudden a hard pop and then the vehicle starts to accelerate.
 I try to continue home and the vehicle gets to around 30 mph and does it again, as time goes on (same drive) it gets harder to shift into gear around 20 mph and stays at that speed.
 Vehicle is a 2002 Mercury Mountaineer with 150,000 miles.

 See all problems of the 2002 Mercury Mountaineer .

 Ford has a TSB on their website for the problems I am having with my vehicle.
 I contacted tyem and I was told that I have to pay for the repairs.
 What I do not understand is if there are sooo many complaint from consumers on this vehicle for the same issues is that not the responsibility of the manufacture being it considered a defective product?
 I have to children and this is of extreme concern to me that these issues on my car can cause an accident. -back trunk door is cracked down the latch. -the car doesn't shift correctly and tires seem loose -the overdrive light is blinking all the time and the transmission is signaling. .
 I have found so many websites with complaints about the same issues on 2003-2004 Mercury Mountaineers.